 TECHNOLOGY SUPPORT SERVICES: The District will provide customer service and training to help the college community access and use technology.
 Access to information technology support will be provided to the college community through a variety of venues, e.g., phone, fax, e-mail, online, in-person.
-The availability of customer support will be continually monitored to provide appropriate staffing and coverage to meet the needs of the college community.
+The availability of customer support will be continually monitored to the college community to the college community access and use technology.

+provide appropriate staffing and coverage to meet the needs of the college community.